Down II: A Bustle in Your Hedgerow

-Down II: A Bustle in Your Hedgerow is the second studio album by American band Down, released on March 26, 2002.
-The subtitle "A Bustle in Your Hedgerow" is borrowed from the lyrics of "Stairway to Heaven" by Led Zeppelin.
+Down II: A Bustle in Your Hedgerow... is the second studio album by American stoner metal band Down, released on March 26, 2002.
+The subtitle "A Bustle in Your Hedgerow..." is borrowed from the lyrics of "Stairway to Heaven" by Led Zeppelin.

 Background

 Down II was the band's first album in seven years since the release of NOLA, the longest gap between their three studio albums to date.
 Being a supergroup, the band went on hiatus in 1996 so that members could focus on their main bands (namely Eyehategod, Corrosion of Conformity, Crowbar, and Pantera).
 Down reformed in 1999 with Pantera bassist Rex Brown replacing Todd Strange.
 The band wanted the album to have a "bluesy" feel, so they moved into Phil Anselmo's barn for the recording.

+The album was originally titled 'The Backwood Heavies'.

 Also in 2002, the band recorded an acoustic version of "Stone the Crow" that was never officially released although it can be heard on YouTube.